 Mark Chavez, creative director of Media Art Nexus / MAN

 Sebastian Chun, artist

-Prof. Dr. Kristy H.A.
+Assistant Prof. Kristy H.A.
 Kang, School of Art, Design and Media, Nanyang Technological University Singapore

 Suenne Megan Tan, director of Audience Development and Engagement, National Gallery Singapore

 Toft, Tanya.
 “What Urban Media Art Can Do_Introduction.”
 In What Urban Media Art Can Do – Why When Where & How, eds.
 Susa Pop, Tanya Toft, Nerea Calvillo and Mark Wright.
 Stuttgart: Av Edition, 2016.

 Shannon Mattern. ”Preface,” in Deep Mapping the Media City.
 Minneapolis: University of Minnesota Press, 2o15.

 Nikos Papastergiadis, Amelia Barikin, Scott McQuire and Yue Audrey, “Introduction: Screen Cultures and Public Spaces,” in Ambient Screens and Transnational Public Spaces, ed.
 Nikos Papastergiadis.
 Hong Kong: Hong Kong University Press, 2016.

 Henriette Steiner and Kristin Veel, “Smart Complexity?” in What Urban Media Art Can Do: Why When Where & How.
 Stuttgart: av edition, 2016.